a year ago

 CORS configuration has nothing to do with the platform, but rather your code.
 I'd suggest checking out other communities such as StackOverflow that may be more appropriate for code-related questions.

-Status changed to Solved ray-chen • 3 months ago
+Status changed to Solved ray-chen • about 1 year ago